-“When it comes to system uptime, 99.9% is simply not enough with the number of households we’re servicing these days.
+“When it comes to system uptime, 99.9% is simply not enough with the number of extra households we’re servicing this year due to Covid.
+In past years families often congregate together on Christmas Eve, meaning the big man has fewer overall drop offs, but this year won't be possible in many cases - we really have a work cut out.
 What we need is an efficient and failsafe technology infrastructure to get us through what is, let’s face it, the world’s biggest logistical undertaking,” says Operations Director Ms Sanita Claus, daughter of MD Santa Claus, in what is very much a family firm.

-Having invested in an enterprise-scale CRM system to handle its growing database of customer contacts, the Board of Management at Santa Grotto Services had every reason to believe that the Christmas 2019 delivery was “in the bag”, as Santa Claus described it.
+Having invested in an enterprise-scale CRM system to handle its growing database of customer contacts, the Board of Management at Santa Grotto Services had every reason to believe that the Christmas 2020 delivery was “in the bag”, as Santa Claus described it.

 But on the morning of 23rd December, Sanita Claus logged into the CRM system to check last-minute address changes only to find an empty contact database.
 Santa Grotto Services had been hit by a ransomware attack and the company's high-quality huge customer data was no long accessible.

 Claus can still recall the feeling of utter helplessness.
 “It was like walking off the edge of a cliff,” she says.
 “I just ran out of IT skills as abruptly as that.
-Like many execs I try to keep up with the whole area of cybersecurity, but I don’t really know what it entails in practical terms.”
+Like many execs I try to keep up with the whole area of cyber security, but I don’t really know what it entails in practical terms.”

-Sanita phoned the Concise 24/7 Helpline number while sipping an Icelandic herb infusion to steady her nerves.
+Sanita phoned the Concise 24/7 IT Support Helpline number while sipping an Icelandic herb infusion to steady her nerves.